legoatoom/ConnectibleChains/README.md

 ```

 #### Forge?
-There is a Forge Port made for 1.18.2 Made by lilypuree
+There is a forge port however I do not maintain it. \
 https://www.curseforge.com/minecraft/mc-mods/connectible-chains-forge

+### Known Bugs
+Rendering a link that is perfectly vertical does not work.

 #### Other information